 1) Can the state proceed on the original indictment?

-Sharp-eyed readers may notice that the Official Commentary to G.S.
+Maybe?
+G.S.
+15A-646 only requires dismissal of the first indictment if the defendant is actually arraigned on a superseding indictment for the same offense, and obviously the defendant cannot be arraigned on the new indictment if the grand jury decided not to return it.
+So, taking guidance from Fox and Carson, one might be able to argue that the state should be allowed to continue prosecuting the defendant under the original pleading, on the theory that North Carolina’s statutes are not as explicit in barring further prosecution as New York’s CPL 190.75 (3).
+Sharp-eyed readers will notice that the Official Commentary to G.S.
 15A-646 mentions that “the provisions of this section are based on a section in the New York Criminal Procedure Law.”
-That reference naturally got my attention, but the remainder of the commentary only addresses the issue of determining proper venue in cases involving a superseding indictment.
+That reference did get my attention, but the remainder of the commentary only addresses the issue of determining proper venue in cases involving a superseding indictment.

 2) Can the state resubmit a new superseding indictment?